Measurement That Matches Theory: Theory-Driven Identification in IRT Models: Introduction

-One way to cope with the issue of substantive interpretation while avoiding many of those concerns is to carefully select and employ response data that is thought to be only related to a single latent dimension.
-That approach has been used quite productively, for instance, in measuring leaders' willingness to use force \citep{carter2020framework}, the strength of norms \citep{girard2021reconciling}, respect for human rights \citep{schnakenberg2014dynamic}, and peace agreements \citep{williams2019latent}.
+The third form of solution to the problem of substantive interpretation avoids many of those concerns by carefully selecting and employing response data that is thought to be related only to a single latent dimension.
+That approach has been used productively, such as in measuring leaders' willingness to use force \citep{carter2020framework}, the strength of norms \citep{girard2021reconciling}, respect for human rights \citep{schnakenberg2014dynamic}, and peace agreements \citep{williams2019latent}.
 Unfortunately, no matter how careful the selection, it comes with one significant limitation: analysts cannot allow their response data to be generated by more than one latent dimension.
-To get around that limitation and measure multiple latent dimensions using that approach, one would need to have multiple, non-overlapping sets of responses to choices, with each set relevant to one---and only one---of the latent dimensions.
-Even should there be such non-overlapping sets of responses, one would have to assume no correlation between latent dimensions.
-In other words, one could not use that workaround to measure strongly correlated theoretical concepts.
+There are many cases in which one dimension might be sufficient, particularly as a first approximation.
+For example, if partisanship theoretically were to drive most voting behavior, a one-dimensional measure of partisan attachment might be sufficient to predict most voting behavior.
+In that case, a one-dimensional IRT model run on voting data might produce a good measure of partisan attachment. \cite{fariss2014respect} makes such an argument with respect to physical integrity rights.

+However, very often the theories we want to test contain multiple theoretical concepts that are imperfectly correlated.
+One could attempt to measure multiple latent dimensions by estimating one dimension at a time, with each measurement using a different subset of the data.
+The subsets would have to be non-overlapping in that case: otherwise the assumption that one latent dimension is sufficient to predict the data would be violated for the overlapping indicators.
+We view that level of precision across subsets as rare.
+Further, even should there be such non-overlapping subsets, that estimation procedure does not model correlation between latent dimensions, rendering it poorly able to capture imperfectly correlated theoretical concepts.
+As imperfectly correlated theoretical concepts are common in the social sciences---e.g., legitimacy and democracy---we view the range of applicability of the one-dimensional solution as somewhat limited.